fx2024ondiscord/macOS-Gaming-Optimizer-/README.md

                    ## 🔴Errors🔴

         If you encounter the error message:

   Library/Frameworks/Python.framework/Versions/3.12/Resources/Python.app/Contents/MacOS/Python: can't open file '/Users/yourusername/optimize.py':

-  ## [Errno 2] No such file or directory
+   [Errno 2] No such file or directory
-   To fix this, navigate to the correct directory where the optimize.py file is located and run the script:
+   To fix this, navigate the optimize.py file io Desktop and run the script:

-       cd /Users/yourMacName/Downloads/macOS-Gaming-Optimizer--main/
+       cd /Users/YourMacName/Desktop/
 python3 optimize.py

 ## Usage